How to Melt the Ice Queen's Heart

 How to Melt the Ice Queen's Heart (氷の令嬢の溶かし方, Kōri no Reijō no Tokashi Kata) is a Japanese romantic comedy light novel series written by Kakeru Takamine and illustrated by Ichigo Kagawa.
 The series was published by Futabasha under the Monster Bunko label in Japanese language and Tentai Books in English language.
-The first volume was released on September 30, 2020 in Japanese and currently has 2 volumes.
-Tentai Books released the digital version of first volume on July 26, 2021 in English language.
+The first volume was released on September 30, 2020, in Japanese and currently has 2 volumes.
+Tentai Books released the digital version of first volume on July 26, 2021, in English language.
 In early April, Futabasha decided to discontinue the light novel series after the second volume because it didn't sell well in Japan.
-A manga adaptation illustrated by Tokomichi began serialization on Futabasha's Gaugau Monster manga website on January 16, 2022.
+A manga adaptation illustrated by Tokomichi was serialized on Futabasha's Gaugau Monster manga website from January 16, 2022, to July 14, 2023.